tinymce/bedrock/README.md

 ## Test mode (bedrock-auto)

 *Test* mode allows the user to run tests in an automated fashion.
-Bedrock will spin up the browser itself (assuming the user has the right Webdrivers on the path), establish a WebDriver connection with this browser and close the browser once the tests have completed.
-Information on installing Webdrivers can be found [here](https://www.npmjs.com/package/selenium-webdriver).
+Bedrock will spin up the browser itself (assuming the user has the right web-drivers on the path), establish a web-driver connection with this browser and close the browser once the tests have completed.
+Information on installing web-drivers can be found [here](https://www.npmjs.com/package/selenium-webdriver).

 BROWSER: chrome | firefox | safari | MicrosoftEdge | ie | phantomjs